 Crimes of violence, burglary of a residence, and category A felonies | 10 years after the case closes8 |

-Note that people who completed a program for reentry through the Nevada Department of Corrections may have eligibility for a record seal usually after four (4) years.9
+Note that if you completed a program for reentry through the Nevada Department of Corrections, you may be eligible for a record seal usually after four (4) years.9

-Sometimes people get arrested or cited for a crime, and then the D.A. chooses not to bring charges.
-Unfortunately, charges that were “denied” by the D.A. may not always be sealed right away.
-Instead, denied charges may be sealed when:
+If you get arrested or cited for a crime – and the D.A. chooses not to bring charges – you cannot seal the record right away.
+Instead, these “denied” charges may be sealed:

 - any time after the applicable statute of limitations has run (see NRS 171),